Boston-Software-Crafters/website/helping.md

 ### Pizza quartermaster - Ned

-On the day of an event, note how many people have RSVP'd yes, use the Beauty's Pizza web site to order enough pizza in an interesting mix, pay with the Boston Python debit card.
+On the day of an event, note how many people have RSVP'd yes, use the Beauty's Pizza web site to order enough pizza in an interesting mix, pay with the Boston Software Crafters debit card.

 ### Puzzle crafter